Local Deployments for Development

 Instead of syncing code to a Convex dev deployment hosted in the cloud, you can develop against a deployment running on your own computer.
 You can even use the Convex dashboard with local deployments!

-Background on Deployments in Convex
+Background on deployments in Convex

 Using local deployments